 Thinking of buying new décor for your Camden apartment?
 Perhaps you need house plants instead!
 When most people think about decorating, they tend to forget about the beauty and color house plants bring into your space.
 As a recent Camden blog mentioned, plants and flowers can brighten your apartment.
 They also purify the air, making your apartment feel more welcoming and alive.

 There are many reasons to incorporate plants into your home decor.
 However, for many of us, keeping them alive can be a small but legitimate challenge—especially when space and natural sunlight may be limited.

 You may not think that you have a green thumb, but, if you pick the right kind of plant, you will.
 The key is to find one that is low-maintenance and fits your lifestyle.
 Here is a list of the perfect plants for apartment dwellers like yourself.

 Peace Lilies can grow up to 16 inches, and larger ones can often reach 6 feet tall.
 If you have high ceilings in your apartment, this would look great!
 Peace Lilies produce white flowers in the early summer and continue to bloom throughout the year.
-Tip: If you find your Peace Lily is not blooming, place in a dark area of your apartment.
+Tip: If you find your Peace Lily is not blooming, place it in a darker area of your apartment.

 I love this plant!
 Not only does it look cool, it really modernizes your space.
 Snake plants do not need a lot of attention.
 Water, and allow the soil to dry in between watering.
 Make sure to place your snake plants in indirect light.

 Photo courtesy of pinterest.com

 Fact: It is found in many consumer products including beverages, skin lotion, or ointments for minor burns and sunburns.